tanazzahhh/Password-Cracker/README.md

 # Password Cracker

-# Password Hashing and Cracking Project (For Educational Use Only)

 This project demonstrates basic password security concepts by using Python to hash a password and attempt to crack it using a dictionary-based attack.
 It is intended for learning and ethical research purposes only.

 ---